Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Mobile deep linking is also possible if you want to take users to a specific place within your app.

 The name almost gives this retargeting campaign away.

-A lot of best practices tell you to use frequency caps (the amount of times a single visitor will see your retargeting ad over a given period of time) to not annoy visitors.
+A lot of best practices tell you to use frequency caps (the number of times a single visitor will see your retargeting ad over a given period of time) to not annoy visitors.

 But while that’s correct, who’s to say that you can break the rules and get a great ROI from it?

-Use multiple retargeting networks like AdWords, AdRoll, and SiteScout to retarget your ads anywhere your visitor might go – regular sites, Facebook, Twitter, etc.
+Use multiple retargeting networks like Google Ads, AdRoll, and SiteScout to retarget your ads anywhere your visitor might go.
+(Third-party sites, Facebook, Twitter, etc.)